OneWeekCodeCamp/curriculum/day3/README.md

 This is how you create a for loop to loop through an array og objects, and fetching the variable you want to grab.
 In our case, this variable is called *trackName*:

-	// the array is called myResults
-	var trackNamesArray = []
+	// the array with all the data is called myResults var trackNamesArray = []
 	for (var i = 0; i < myResults.length; i++){
 		var myTrack = myResults.trackName;